Addham24/PerfumeRecommender/README.md

 Ranking and fusing avoids noise from low-quality candidates, improving robustness and output quality beyond naïve voting or average scoring (Jiang et al., 2023).

 ### 2. Broader Ensemble & Blending Research
-"Blending Is All You Need" (Lu et al., 2024): blending smaller models (6B/13B) can match or exceed performance of much larger models like ChatGPT (175B), leveraging their complementary strengths.
+https://arxiv.org/abs/2401.02994 "Blending Is All You Need" (Lu et al., 2024): blending smaller models (6B/13B) can match or exceed performance of much larger models like ChatGPT (175B), leveraging their complementary strengths.

-"Model Soups" (Wortsman et al., 2022): averaging weights from multiple fine‑tuned models improves accuracy and robustness without added inference cost, reinforcing the power of model combinations.

-"Rethinking Mixture‑of‑Agents" (Li et al., 2025): naive mixing of multiple LLM outputs often underperforms a ranked and selective approach like LLM‑Blender.
-Highlights that ensemble quality matters—not all combinations are beneficial.